rameshv2795/Family_Tree/README.md

 # Status
 The Add, Delete, and Edit functionalities are working as intended.
 Working on saving and loading.

 Integrating Binary Search Tree option.
+Binary Search Tree data structure working.
+GUI still has some bugs (working on).

 # Screens
 ![alt text](selection.png "Selection")